TNowalk/my-next-project-course/milestone-1.md

 ```

 Once you have your remote set up, you can `add`, `commit`, and `push` your changes up to GitHub.
 On your  initial push, you will probably have to set up your upstream with `git push --set-upstream origin master`.
 After that, you'll be able to use `git push`.

+> See example code for this milestone in this [branch](https://github.com/TNowalk/my-next-project/tree/milestone-1)